mlokeshreddycse2405a1-sudo/study-planner/README.md

 6. Merge into main
 7. GitHub Pages deployment
 8. Jenkins CI automation
+9. Jenkins with Git integration to check for updates every 5 min

 This project is currently a frontend-only starter app and does not yet include Jenkins automation or deployment configuration.